 The course consists of four blocks.
-After an introduction to the language map and language families of South and Southeast Asia (block I), we survey the current language situation in the countries of the region (II).
-In particular we look at the relationship between languages and ethnic identity and the role of national languages in the formation of nation-states.
-Subsequently (in block III) we discuss the cultural functions of language on a more local level, to conclude (in block IV) with various linguistic approaches to the region’s languages.
+After an introduction to the language map and language families of South and Southeast Asia, we survey the current language situation in the countries of the region.
+In particular we look at the relationship between languages and ethnic identity and the role of national languages in the formation of nation states.
+Subsequently we discuss the cultural functions of language on a more local level, to conclude with various linguistic approaches to the region’s languages.

 Mode of instruction

-- A written final examination (40% of the overall mark).
+- Written final examination (40% of the overall mark).